 Seinfeld responds with a brilliant observation.
 He liked the payoff but quickly identified the problem.

-It’s way too long a set up.
+It’s way too long a setup.
 And when you talk about consciousness, I’m already confused.

-Carvey immediately gets it.
+Carvey immediately understands the point.
 He says,

 That’s it.
 I gave the audience homework.

 Entertainers must make it easy to understand.
 For radio performers, that applies to contests, games, promotions, and segments on the air.
 Alan Burns once told me that everything on the radio should be designed as if it were being explained to a third grader.
-That’s not taking a shot at the intelligence of listeners.
-Really, it’s just a statement that it has to be kept tight and simple.
+It has to be clear, tight, and simple.

-You need an “in.”
-What’s my “in”?
+You need an in.
 What’s the funniest way to bring this up?
-Like this: “What I like about having a cat is the amount of time we spend just staring at each other.”
+Like this: What I like about having a cat is the amount of time we spend just staring at each other.
 That gets a little laugh there.
 You’ve now set the scene of me and the cat.
 Now we’re there.